pythonarcade/pytiled_parser/README.md

 # PyTiled Parser

-PyTiled Parser is a Python Library for parsing JSON formatted [Tiled Map Editor](https://www.mapeditor.org/) maps and tilesets to be used as maps and levels for 2D top-down (orthogonal, hexogonal, or isometric) or side-scrolling games.
+PyTiled Parser is a Python Library for parsing JSON formatted [Tiled Map Editor](https://www.mapeditor.org/) maps and tilesets to be used as maps and levels for 2D top-down (orthogonal, hexogonal, or isometric) or side-scrolling games in a strictly typed fashion.

 PyTiled Parser is not tied to any particular graphics library, and can be used with [Arcade](http://arcade.academy),